rocket-boots/rote/docs/development-plan.md

 ### Tech

+- [ ] Remove runestar demo from repo
 - [ ] Engine work
 - [ ] Option for using as an ES module
 - [ ] Optimize webpack build size